 But looking for a name on the web is like looking for a song in your iPod when you can’t remember the title or artist.
 It takes forever.
 And you find yourself endlessly perusing, clicking, and nodding your head (or shaking it, as the case may be).
 You encounter a bunch of awesome names for potential characters, but you might not find the perfect name for the character that needs a name immediately.
-I guess the benefit is that all those names you peruse might spark ideas for other characters, but what about the character you’ve already created?
+I guess the benefit is that all those names you encounter might spark ideas for other characters, but what about the character you’ve already created?
 The one whose lack of a name launched you into this quest in the first place?

 It’s not like this was a one-time ordeal.
 Name searching became a major time-suck for me.
 And fiction writing started to feel more like climbing Mount Everest than a creative experience.
 I went through this ridiculous cycle more times than I care to recall.

-And then one day, I was happily browsing through my favorite bookstore, a local and independent bookstore, and this book popped out at me:
+And then one day, I was happily browsing through my favorite local and independent bookstore, and this book popped out at me:

 A World of Baby Character Names

 Okay, so technically, the title of this book is A World of Baby Names.
 But I’m not naming any babies.
 This is strictly about naming characters.

-Even though this was the first name book that I noticed, I checked out several others before buying this one.
+Even though this was the first book of names that I noticed, I checked out several others before buying this one.
 It had some features I thought might be useful.
 Turns out I was right.
 I’ve used this book a lot.
 A whole lot.